Perfluorooctane sulfonate, its salts and precursors (PFOS)

 Risk management action milestones

 In May 2022, the proposed Prohibition of Certain Toxic Substances Regulations, 2022 were published in the Canada Gazette, Part I, Vol. 156, No. 20 - May 14, 2022 for a 75-day public comment period.
-The proposed regulations would strengthen existing controls on certain harmful substances, including PFOS, and put new prohibitions in place for 2 substances.
+Comments were considered in the development of the final regulations.
+Comments and the Government's responses are summarized in the Regulatory Impact Analysis Statement of the final regulations.

 In October 2016, the Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012 were published in the Canada Gazette, Part II: Vol. 150, No. 20 - October 5, 2016 and came into force in December 2016.
-These amendments maintained similar regulatory requirements for PFOS and revised exemptions.
+These amendments maintained similar regulatory requirements for PFOS, its salts and precursors, and revised exemptions.
 The Perfluorooctane Sulfonate and its Salts and Certain Other Compounds Regulations were repealed when these amendments came into force.
-For these amendments, compliance-related materials included the PFOS regulations fact sheet and the Aqueous film-forming foam and the Prohibition of Certain Toxic Substances Regulations fact sheet.

-In April 2015, the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012 were published in the Canada Gazette, Part I: Vol. 149, No. 14 - April 4, 2015 , for a 75-day public comment period.
+In April 2015, the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012 were published in the Canada Gazette, Part I: Vol. 149, No. 14 - April 4, 2015, for a 75-day public comment period.
 Comments received during this period were considered in the final development of these regulations.
-Comments and the Government's response are provided in the summary of public comments received on the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.
+Comments and the Government's responses are provided in the summary of public comments received on the proposed Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012.

-The Government of Canada's consultation document on the examination of on-going exemptions for PFOS was published in January 2013 for a 60-day public comment period.
-Comments and the Government's response are provided in the summary of public comments on the Consultation Document - Perfluorooctane Sulfonate, its Salts and Certain Other Compounds Regulations - Examination of On-going Exemptions.
+The Government of Canada's consultation document on the examination of on-going exemptions for PFOS, its salts and precursors was published in January 2013 for a 60-day public comment period.
+Comments and the Government's responses are provided in the summary of public comments on the Consultation Document - Perfluorooctane Sulfonate, its Salts and Certain Other Compounds Regulations - Examination of On-going Exemptions.
 Comments received were considered during the development of the proposed risk management action.

 Environmental monitoring and surveillance in support of the Chemicals Management Plan

-In 2013, an environmental monitoring and surveillance of perfluorooctane sulfonate in support of the Chemicals Management Plan was published.
-This report found that through comparison to the draft Federal Environmental Quality Guidelines (FEQGs), the current PFOS concentrations that were measured presented a low potential for adverse effects on the organisms examined.
+In 2013, the Environmental Monitoring and Surveillance in Support of the Chemicals Management Plan: Perfluorooctane Sulfonate in the Canadian Environment report was published.
+This report found that through comparison to the draft Federal Environmental Quality Guidelines, the current PFOS concentrations that were measured presented a low potential for adverse effects on the organisms examined.
 However, PFOS in fish and bird eggs tended to exceed dietary guidelines for the protection of non-human mammalian and avian consumers, suggesting that this compound could represent a current risk to their wildlife predators.

 Risk management strategy

 In June 2006, the Risk Management Strategy for Perfluorooctane Sulfonate (PFOS) its Salts and its Precursors was released.
-The strategy describes the impact of PFOS on the environment and human health and describes details such as current uses, exposure sources, considerations, proposed objectives, risk management approach, proposed consultation approach and next steps.
+The strategy describes the impact of PFOS, its salts and precursors on the environment and human health and describes details such as current uses, exposure sources, considerations, proposed objectives, risk management approach, proposed consultation approach and next steps.

 The objective is to reduce concentrations of PFOS in the Canadian environment to the lowest level technically and economically feasible from all emission sources.
-The risk management approach includes regulations prohibiting the manufacture, use, sale, offer for sale and importation of PFOS, as well as continued engagement of international partners related to the long-term reduction and eventual elimination of the worldwide manufacturing and use of PFOS.
+The risk management approach includes regulations prohibiting the manufacture, use, sale, offer for sale and importation of PFOS, its salts and precursors, as well as continued engagement of international partners related to the long-term reduction and eventual elimination of the worldwide manufacturing and use of PFOS, its salts and precursors.

 Ecological screening assessment